Grokzen/pykwalify/README.md

 pattern:
     Specifies regular expression pattern of value.
-(Uses re.match() ) pattern rule works in map to validate keys, it is usefull when allowempty is set to True.
-    Pattern also works on all scalar types.
+(Uses re.match() ) Pattern also works on all scalar types.
-    This will be matched against all keys in a map.

-regex;<regex pattern>:
+    Pattern no longer works in map.
+Use regex;<regex-pattern> as keys in "mapping:"

+regex;<regex-pattern>:
     This is only implemented in map where a key inside the mapping keyword can implement this regex; pattern and all keys will be matched against the pattern.
     If a match is found then it will parsed the subrules on that key.
 A single key can be matched against multiple regex rules and the normal map rules.